Pre-Primary inter-school championship 2024, celebrates young talent and triumphs - www.lokmattimes.com

 Pre-Primary inter-school championship 2024, celebrates young talent and triumphs

-Victorious vibes: St Lawrence School and PSBA bag the winner trophy of the pre-primary championship Chhatrapati Sambhajinagar: The Lokmat ...
+Victorious vibes: St Lawrence School emerge winner and PSBA bag the runner up trophy of the pre-primary championship Chhatrapati ...

-Victorious vibes: St Lawrence School and PSBA bag the winner trophy of the pre-primary championship
+Victorious vibes: St Lawrence School emerge winner and PSBA bag the runner up trophy of the pre-primary championship

 Chhatrapati Sambhajinagar: The Lokmat Times Campus Club (LTCC) set the stage on fire with the electrifying Pre-Primary Inter-School Championship 2024, igniting excitement among young talents.
 The event, spanning two exhilarating days, proved to be a resounding success, leaving the tiny tots brimming with joy and laughter.
-St Lawrence School and PSBA emerged as champions, adding glitz to the event.
+St Lawrence School bagged the winner trophy and PSBA emerged as runner-up champions, adding glitz to the event.

 Kicking off on February 16, the opening day witnessed a flurry of energetic competitions tailored for the youngest participants.
 Nursery students showcased their agility in the cap race (25m), while the girls demonstrated their prowess in the ball race of the same distance.
 The thrill continued with spirited relay races, featuring a dynamic 120m dash for both boys and girls of junior KG.
 The day culminated with the senior KG students exhibiting their discipline and coordination in a captivating PT drill.